spaceonline010/.github/profile/README.md

 ![SpaceOnline](https://github.com/spacewdonline/.github/blob/main/spacewd.png)
-# SpaceOnline (Short for SpaceWD Online) is SpaceWD's new way to squash internet crime while hosting online game servers for his games.
+# SpaceOnline is SpaceWD's way to make games and publish them online for the world to see.
 # Projects
 # .hl domain experiment
 An attempt to figure out an easy way to host domains.
-# SpaceAV
-An attempt to make an accurate anti-virus
-# Constitiution
-The SpaceOnline Constitution
+# SpaceOnline was originally aimed to stop internet crime but I have made the decision to switch the direction to a game company.